 Washington, DC has a robust theater scene with dozens of performing arts venues around the region.
 Downtown alone is home to three marquee playhouses: historic Ford’s Theatre, Warner Theatre and National Theatre.
 With those three powerhouse players right downtown, a popular night out for Washingtonians is dinner and a show.
 If you’ve got tickets, there are a number of great pre- or post-theater-friendly restaurants within walking distance.

 Old Ebbitt Grill is a tourist attraction on its own with its presidential roots and century-old history.
 The restaurant was founded as a saloon in 1856 and since then has moved and expanded, serving drinks to many presidents along the way.
 Today, it’s a popular spot for both DC’s movers and shakers and out-of-towners.
 Pop in for a pre-theater meal to check off two must-dos in DC.

 Occidental Grill & Seafood and The Hamilton are also popular spots for theater-bound diners.
-The Occidental is located inside the Willard InterContinental, which is one of the city’s most historic (and luxe!) hotels, while The Hamilton offers a great late-night menu (and has a live music venue of its own in its basement).
+The Occidental is located just steps from the White House, while The Hamilton offers a great late-night menu (and has a live music venue of its own in its basement).
 And Belgian chef Robert Wiedmaier’s Brasserie Beck and Central Michel Richard both offer prix-fixe theater menus at their award-winning restaurants.

 The country’s most famous address, 1600 Pennsylvania Avenue, sits just outside DC’s downtown border, making the neighborhood a big draw for chefs catering to the city’s power players.
 Restaurateur Ashok Bajaj stops in nightly to welcome his guests to The Oval Room, a Washington institution that has played host to both former presidents Bill Clinton and George H.W.
 Bush, along with a long list of other notables.
 Former President Barack Obama and Michelle Obama made the one-block trip from the White House to Equinox, where chef Todd Gray rose to fame for sourcing only local ingredients.
 The former first lady has also dined nearby with friends at Joe’s Seafood, Prime Steak & Stone Crab, Richard Sandoval’s Toro Toro and Ottoman Taverna.

 Downtown DC Dining Map